kroma-network/kroma/specs/overview.md

 - [Execution Engine](./exec-engine.md)

-Since the EE uses Geth under the hood, Kanvas uses Geth's built-in peer-to-peer network and transaction pool to propagate transactions.
+Since the EE uses Geth under the hood, Kroma uses Geth's built-in peer-to-peer network and transaction pool to propagate transactions.
 The same network can also be used to propagate submitted blocks and support snap-sync.

 Unsubmitted blocks, however, are propagated using a separate peer-to-peer network of Rollup Nodes.
 This is optional,